NargesHrh/ising-model-simulation/README.md

 * ising.model.py : The main script that prompts the user to input lattice size, temperature, and number of steps.
 It initializes the simulation, captures snapshots, and saves plots.

 * `simulation/local_interaction.py`: Contains the local interaction simulation function (`local_interaction_simulation`), which initializes the lattice and runs the Metropolis algorithm for the specified number of steps.
-* `simulation/non_local_interaction.py`: Implements a non-local interaction simulation using mean-field theory and the Hubbard-Stratonovich transformation to approximate the behavior of magnetization over temperature.
 * `simulation/metropolis.py`:
   * `monte_carlo_step`: A single Monte Carlo step that decides whether to flip a spin based on the Metropolis criterion.
   * `run_metropolis`: Runs the entire Metropolis algorithm, calling `monte_carlo_step` for each spin and capturing snapshots at specified intervals.